joul/my-simple-record-site/README.md

-# my-simple-record-site
+#Social Media Site
-Create profiles saved to localhost database
+Create profiles and users can make posts